 The jury will meet twice.
-At the first meeting, (one to two days in one sitting) a short list of ranked finalists will be selected.
+At the first meeting, a short list of ranked finalists will be selected.

 GOVERNANCE (CURATOR, ADVISORY BOARD, THE JURY)

 An independent curator hired by TCLF will support the jury process.
-The curator will support the jury and ensure that their process is fair, independent, and free of influence from external groups, including TCLF’s board and staff.
+The curator will ensure that the process is fair, independent, and free of influence from external groups, including TCLF’s board and staff.

-There will be an advisory board (no more than a dozen people) – these are people who become future jurors, jury chairs, and/or curators.
+There will be an advisory board (no more than a dozen people) who might become future jurors, jury chairs, and/or curators.

-The jury will comprise five people of the highest reputations in their professions including: design critic/design historian, design patron/advocate, landscape architecture, allied fields (e.g., visual arts, architecture, urban design).
+The jury will comprise seven people of the highest reputations in their professions including: design critic/design historian, design patron/advocate, landscape architects, practitioners in allied fields (e.g., visual arts, architecture, urban design).